🚀 Fast address finder for Bitcoin and altcoins using OpenCL & Java – includes vanity address generation, balance checking, and offline support.

 - License

-BitcoinAddressFinder is a free, high-performance tool designed to rapidly scan random private keys for a wide range of cryptocurrencies — including Bitcoin, Bitcoin Cash, Bitcoin SV, Litecoin, Dogecoin, Dash, Zcash, and many more.
+BitcoinAddressFinder is a free, high-performance tool for scanning random private keys across a wide range of cryptocurrencies — including Bitcoin, Bitcoin Cash, Bitcoin SV, Litecoin, Dogecoin, Dash, Zcash, and many more.

-Its primary goal is to generate addresses (compressed and uncompressed) as efficiently as possible by combining the power of the Java Virtual Machine (JVM) with OpenCL for hardware acceleration.
+Its core purpose is to generate both compressed and uncompressed addresses with maximum efficiency, combining the portability of the Java Virtual Machine (JVM) with OpenCL-powered GPU acceleration.

-Whether you're searching for vanity addresses, verifying address usage, or experimenting with cryptographic edge cases, BitcoinAddressFinder is built for speed, flexibility, and offline use.
+🔍 Whether you're generating vanity addresses, verifying address usage, or experimenting with cryptographic edge cases, BitcoinAddressFinder is built for speed, flexibility, and fully offline operation.

 Made with ❤️ in Germany